Introduction

 In this hypothetical example, the index value rose to 111 in month 18, at which time the decision was made to lock in the index value.
 The beginning index value (100) is compared to the locked index value (111), resulting in a change of 11%.
 If the participation rate were 80%, the indexed interest for this crediting period would be 8.8% (80% of 11%).
 By using Index Lock, you are able to lock in the day’s ending index value and be assured a positive index credit for the crediting period - no matter what happens during the remaining months.

-This is one of my most liked features of the Allianz Core Income 7 Fixed Index Annuity, and the even better news is that this option is available to annuitants free of cost!
+This is one of my most liked features of the Allianz Core Income 7 Fixed Index Annuity, and this option is available to annuitants free of cost!

 Note that a rider charge is also displayed.
 The Allianz Core Income 7 Fixed Index Annuity comes with a compulsory rider called the “Core Income Benefit Rider.”
 It costs 1.25% during the time of writing this article and is deducted on a monthly basis from the accumulated value.
 The rider rate can change from time to time.
 We will briefly discuss this rider in the next section.